The Banning of A Clockwork Orange

 Here at the Burgess Foundation, we are wondering what view of the matter will be taken by the good people of Blackpool, Esher, Reigate and Hastings.
 Will public feeling continue to be offended?
 Will the exhibition of this film lead to disorder?
 Will it incite wanton acts of criminality among the young?

-We earnestly hope that the Town Clerks of 2019 will take a more moderate view than their counterparts in the 1970s, and that they will look on A Clockwork Orange as a classic work of modern cinema.
-If they find themselves in need of further cultural stimulation, perhaps they might be encouraged to read the novel by Anthony Burgess, without which (as they say in the movie biz) none of this would have been possible.
+We hope that the Town Clerks of 2019 will take a more moderate view than their counterparts in the 1970s, and that they will look on A Clockwork Orange as a classic work of modern cinema.
+If they find themselves in need of further cultural stimulation, perhaps they might be encouraged to read the novel by Anthony Burgess, without which there would have been no film to ban.